codewithnaman/KafkaClusterSetupAndMonitoring/README.md

      nameservers:
        addresses: [192.168.109.2,8.8.8.8,8.8.4.4]
 ```
-In above my 192.168.109.132 is static IP for that machine, Please make sure it will be assigned to unique machine in
+In above case 192.168.109.132 is static IP for that machine, Please make sure it will be assigned to unique machine in
 your cluster.

 ## 1.1 Zookeeper Theory Part